advertising, marketing, public relations, point of purchase, collateral, print, web design, web content Follow @cafe_racer

 There’s a huge chasm between potential and realized gain in our marketplace, which outside of the top tier OEMs has managed to avoid getting caught up in the contemporary techniques that power more mature markets.
 Put another way, there’s an awful lot of cash getting left on the table by sellers hoping to engage buyers.

-For our industry, traditionally a sole proprietership single store/brand model, it’s more than possible for individuals to draw on the same marketing savvy that powers retailers like Saks, Neimann’s and Macy’s and manufacturers like Proctor and Gamble, Porsche and Coke.
+For our industry, traditionally a sole proprietorship single store/brand model, it’s more than possible for individuals to draw on the same marketing savvy that powers retailers like Saks, Neimann’s and Macy’s and manufacturers like Proctor and Gamble, Porsche and Coke.
 And this access to these products and services may be as close as you can get to free money — all you have to do is pick it up.